 You can get a look at all three of those species, plus many more, in our slideshow.

-Last year's expedition builds on Conservation International's previous work in Suriname, which led to the creation of the 4 million-acre (1.6 million-hectare) Central Suriname Nature Reserve.
+Trouble in Eden Last year's expedition builds on Conservation International's previous work in Suriname, which led to the creation of the 4 million-acre (1.6 million-hectare) Central Suriname Nature Reserve.
 Southeastern Suriname's wilderness links that reserve with protected areas and indigenous lands in neighboring countries — which conservationists say is crucial for the long-term sustainability of native plants and animals.

 In addition to cataloging species, the expedition's 16 scientists checked the water quality of seemingly pristine streams.
 For the most part, the purity was high — but Larsen said some samples contained mercury above safe levels for human consumption, even though there were no mining operations upstream.